Henry-Lecode/Code-C/README.md

 📘 **Text** -->
 The program manages basic student information using structs.
 For more complex implementations, Java can be used for support.

+---

+<h2 align="center">🎖️🎖️ Keep coding, keep learning — the bugs will fear you one day 🎖️🎖️</h2>